This post may contain affiliate links. Please read my disclosure policy.

 The cookie dough balls can be made ahead and baked later.
 Roll the dough into balls, then roll in granulated sugar.
 Place on a rimmed baking sheet and refrigerate until you’re ready to bake.

-If you love lemon, you’re going to LOVE these cookies!
+If you’re a lemon lover, you’re going to LOVE these cookies!

 Thanks for PINNING!